irungentoo/Xiaomi_Yi_4k_Camera/4k+/wifi/Readme.md

 #/usr/local/share/network/start.sh WIFI_MODE=ap AP_CHANNEL_5G=1 AP_SSID=YDXJ_7586748_5G AP_PASSWD=1234567890 AP_COUNTRY=CA CHIP_TYPE=43340 WIFI_MAC=58:70:C6:AA:AA:AA
 ```

 Just set the variables to what you want, it's pretty self explanatory.
+Then you just start the wifi on the camera.

 This mod works because the camera runs the ```/usr/local/share/network/restart.sh``` script to start the wifi.
 That script checks if the file ```/tmp/fuse_d/Wi-Fi.DEBUG/start.sh``` exists and if it does it runs it instead of ```/usr/local/share/network/start.sh```